vighneshh/data-engineering-zoomcamp/00-mynotes/05-batch-processing/pyspark_docker_compose.md

 ## Using Apache Spark and Jupiter Notebook in Docker Compose

-These steps are taken from this medium aricle.
+These steps are taken from this medium article.
 [Run PySpark and Jupyter Notebook using Docker](https://medium.com/analytics-vidhya/run-pyspark-and-jupyter-notebook-using-docker-bed12ecb755a)